akhilpsin/python_developer-20250225T093041Z-001/fastapi_service/Readme.md

 # **API Doccument**

 ## **Overview**
-This FastAPI-based job recruitment API is designed to match job postings with potential candidates using Elasticsearch for efficient searching.
+This FastAPI-based API is designed to match job postings with potential candidates using Elasticsearch, as well as retrieve job or candidate data.

 ## **Features**
 ✅ Retrieve job or candidate details by ID